|

 with ct

-determines the pixel size as 5μ, contrast transfer drops to zero at ν=0.5
+corresponds to 5μ pixel size, contrast transfer drops to zero at ν=0.5

 (from ct=sinπ/π=sin180°/π),

-effectively halving the cutoff frequency of a telescope.
-In addition,
+effectively halving the cutoff frequency of a telescope before

-contrast level within resolvable range of frequencies is degraded to the
+contrast level over all frequencies before reversal is degraded to the

 to approach that of a telescope - assuming its optical quality is not

-significantly bellow the usual standards - pixel size needs to be reduced to 0.5λF,
+significantly below the usual standards - pixel size needs to be reduced to 0.5λF,

-42% obstructed system resulting from a relative pixel size p, in units of system's
+42% obstructed system resulting from relative pixel size p, in units of system's

 aberration-free FWHM (~λF).

-The combined system+detector MTF is a product of system's and
+The combined system+detector MTF is a product of the system's and

 pixel's MTF (i.e. product of their respective